 BY TOM BRIGGS

 Frankie had only cheap plastic switchblades lining his conscience, but he carried a real one.
 One was allowed.
-His whole life was a cul de sac.
 He wore government corpState-sanctioned clothes.
 The kind with Ché and oil stains on them.
 He was a rebel in his own mind in a place that shot rebels.
 His was inner rebellion.
 Rebellion frozen in tinfoil.
 But he liked the idea of “edging” and living close to death.
 He said he did.
 And I thought and talked like he did.

 Our two tickets cost 289 demerits apiece on our cash card and that was for the